hungryram/blonohouses/content/contact/_index.md

 +++
-contact_content = "We look forward to connecting with you." meta_description = "Contact Robert Garcia at Coldwell Banker Real Estate Group" title = "Contact Me" title_tag = "Contact Robert Garcia - Coldwell Banker Real Estate Group" url = ""
+contact_content = "We look forward to connecting with you." meta_description = "Find your dream home within Bloomington-Normal.
+Send an email to get more information" title = "Contact Me" title_tag = "Search Homes in Bloomington-Normal - Blono Houses" url = ""

 +++